akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen’s eyes on the door => Managing the unmanageable “The next girl through the doors” => Not me
 The Red-Wolf honoured => Not like them
-Goosie in the coal hamper => They knew about the goose The silence after the cart => The silence on Stanwey Lane
+Parting of ways => They knew about the goose
+The silence after the cart => The silence on Stanwey Lane

 ...